1. What are your drives for creativity?

 The palette is initiated by the color of an egg.
-The color palette is divided into different categories, such as the three situations that the space will display through a three story building.
+The color palette is divided into different categories, such as the three situations that the space will display through the building.

-Patterns going in and out to signify the movement of vulnerability on the three main stages.
+Patterns going in and out to signify the movement of vulnerability on three stages.

 Salesforce Transit Hub is a place connected with the Salesforce Park and muni bus stops, it is meant to be a communal chill spot.
 The place is still growing in terms of traffic flow.
-With Hatch installed, the place will become the young creative hub in San Francisco.
+With Hatch installed, the place will become the young creative hub.